donkirkby/live-py-plugin/docs/starting_sublime_text.md

 See the [Pyglet documentation] for details on how to build an interface.

 ## Learn More
+There are some extra features available if you install the [space tracer library].
-Remember, you can find installation instructions and descriptions of all the other Live Coding in Python plugins and tools by visiting [donkirkby.github.com][livepy].
+Remember, you can find installation instructions and descriptions of all the other Live Coding in Python plugins and tools by visiting [donkirkby.github.io][livepy].
 Help me test it, and report your bugs.
 I'd also love to hear about any other projects working on the same kind of tools.

 [Hello Alice]: images/sublime_alice.png
 [Hello Bob]: images/sublime_bob.png
 [installation instructions]: index.md#installing-the-sublime-text-plugin
+[space tracer library]: starting_space_tracer.md#importing-space-tracer
 [livepy]: index.md
 [video]: https://www.youtube.com/watch?v=Vdr2l3yNFH4
 [tdd]: https://donkirkby.github.io/testing/